CyberJunaidX/Python-Programming-Notes/README.md

 # 🎯 Goal

-To build strong Python fundamentals through clean and structured notes.
+To build strong Python fundamentals through clean and structured notes and practical learning.

 ---